UKPLab/sentence-transformers/examples/sparse_encoder/applications/computing_embeddings/README.rst

 .. note::

    Setting a very low ``max_active_dims`` value may reduce the quality of search results.
 The optimal value depends on your specific use case and dataset.
-Common values range from 128 to 512 dimensions, like dense embeddings dimensions.

 One of the key benefits of controlling sparsity with ``max_active_dims`` is reduced memory usage.
 Here's an example showing the memory savings: